Design tokens

 Design tokens are the single source of truth for visual constants — colors, typography, spacing, radii, shadows, and strokes.
 They are defined in a JSON file using the Design Tokens Community Group (DTCG) format and compiled into CSS custom properties (--*) that are available globally on :root.

 For a visual overview of all available tokens and their values, see the B2B Design Token Reference.
+To see the components that consume these tokens, see the B2B component library.

 How it works